tommasopeduzzi/t/README.md

 You can find the docs in the [Docs.md](docs/index.md) file.

 ## Currently known bugs/problems:
-- Symbol table is crap.
-- Call::getAdressType() implementation doesn't work.
-As Scopes are distroyed willy-nilly and we don't have a good way of keeping track of functions.
 - It's currently a bit of a manual a pain in the ass to add new core functions and they have to be specifically declared as external in the code

 ## TODO:
 - [x] Functions
 - [x] Calls
-- [x] Mutable Symbols
 - [x] Scopes
 - [x] Control flow:
   - [x] If-Else-Statements